jnotor/reddit_book_bot/README.md

 ## Delimiter
 will use the [[]] like [[Book Name by Author Name]] to mark when the bot should look up books and reply to given comments

+# Book Rec Aggregator
+reddit bot who will aggregate book recommendations from a given post into one spot for me